RabbitTortoise/encosy-engine/README.md

 # Encosy-Engine

 This is the game engine I have been working on as part of my studies.
 I've used it to explore data oriented design and Entity-Component-System architechtural pattern.
-It is made using C++23 and uses Vulkan as the graphics API.
+It is made using C++20 and uses Vulkan as the graphics API.
 It uses the modules introduced in C++20.
 This currently makes development harder, as Intellisense doesn't really want to co-operate with modules yet.
 I'm currently working on implementing more Vulkan graphics features and a graphical demo as part of my last projects studies.
 As my thesis I'm researching how to add multithreading capabilities to the engine.
-Most of the multithreading capabilites for the thesis are in place.
+Most of the multithreading capabilites are in place.
 There may be some tweaks and performance updates coming.
-After my thesis is done I will add a special branch for the code used in thesis writing.
+After my thesis is done I will add a special branch for the code used in the thesis.

-YouTube-playlist showcasing the project:
+YouTube-playlist showcasing the project: https://www.youtube.com/playlist?list=PL7UiajzfESH9aFZna6MW-wU_mE83rhjxj
-https://www.youtube.com/playlist?list=PL7UiajzfESH9aFZna6MW-wU_mE83rhjxj

 ## Getting started

 ### Requirements
-Due to usage of C++23 features, the project requires new tools to even compile.
+Due to usage of C++20 modules, the project requires new tools to even compile.

 1. Windows 10/11
 2. Visual Studio 2022 (17.9.2 tested to work)